Child Injuries in the Summer

 - Car accidents: since summer is often a time for family road trips, auto accidents frequently result in serious child injuries.
 If your children are riding in the car, they should always wear seatbelts.
 And for younger kids, ensure that you’re using an age-appropriate safety seat.

 Parents and other adults can help to prevent child injuries in the summer.
 However, if your child recently sustained a serious or fatal injury, you may be able to file a claim for compensation.
-Contact a Champaign child injury attorney at Woodruff Johnson & Evans today to learn more about our services.
+Contact a Champaign child injury attorney at Woodruff Johnson & Evans Law Offices today to learn more about our services.